tdammers/ghc-wiki/newcomers-tutorial.md

 A minimal list of prerequisites:

-### Essential Tools:

 - **git**
 - **a typical build toolchain**: autoconf, automake, libtool, make, gcc, g++
 - **python3**

-Install these as usual.

-### Essential Build Dependencies:

 - **libtinfo**
 - **libgmp**
 - **ncurses**
 - **xz-utils**

 Install these as usual.
-You will need the development packages for these (typically named `something-dev` on most Unix-like OS distributions).
+You will need the development packages for any system libraries (typically named `something-dev` on a Unix-like OS distribution).

-### Haskell Toolchain:
+And a Haskell toolchain:

 - **GHC**; you need a reasonably new version, we recommend the latest stable release, which you can find via the [GHC homepage](https://www.haskell.org/ghc/).